swcarpentry/shell-novice/episodes/05-loop.md

 > If *you* type `>` or `$` yourself, it is an instruction from you that
 > the shell to redirect output or get the value of a variable.
 {: .callout}

-In this example, the list is two filenames: `basilisk.dat` and `unicorn.dat`.
-Each time the loop iterates, it will assign a file name to the variable `filename` and run the `head` command.
-The first time through the loop,
-`$filename` is `basilisk.dat`.
-The interpreter runs the command `head` on `basilisk.dat`, and then prints the first three lines of `basilisk.dat`.
-For the second iteration, `$filename` becomes `unicorn.dat`.
-This time, the shell runs `head` on `unicorn.dat` and prints the first three lines of `unicorn.dat`.
-Since the list was only two items, the shell exits the `for` loop.

 When using variables it is also possible to put the names into curly braces to clearly delimit the variable